BiscottiMuncher/SkillsUsa_2026/README.md

 # Skills2026
-Everything for SkillsUSA 2026
+Mostly everything for SkillsUSA 2026

 ---

 ### challenges
 - All the challenge files from the 2026 competition
 - No servers files (xinit.d) are included as they have the flags in plain text (get owned scrapers)

-### docs
-- Documents for installation and config specifically for Skills2026
-- Adding newer MD files into the mix with passwords removed
+-
 ### guac
 - Script for guacamole setup, small readme